Winter savory

 Satureja montana (winter savory or mountain savory), is a perennial, semi-evergreen herb in the family Lamiaceae, native to warm temperate regions of southern Europe, the Mediterranean, and Africa.
-It has dark green leaves and summer flowers ranging from pale lavender, or pink to white.
+It has dark green leaves and summer flowers ranging from pale lavender, pink to white.
 The closely related summer savory (Satureja hortensis L.) is an annual plant.

 Description

 It grows to between 4 and 16 in tall.
 The leathery, dark green leaves are opposite, oval-lanceolate or needle-like, 1–2 cm long and 5 mm broad.
 The flowers appear in summer, between July and October, and range from pale lavender or pink to white.
 The flowers are smaller than summer savoury flowers.
 It contains carvacrol, a monoterpenoid phenol.

 The herb was first published by Carl Linnaeus in his book Species Plantarum on page 568 in 1753.
 The Latin specific epithet montana refers to mountains or coming from mountains, leading to the common name 'mountain savory'.